hsf-training/hsf-training-reana-webpage/_episodes/08-advanced-topics.md

 ## Bridging GitLab with REANA

-WHen using GitLab for source code development, the GItLab's native Continuous Integration runners offer a comfortable testing environment for your analyses.
+When using GitLab for source code development, GitLab's native Continuous Integration runners offer a comfortable testing environment for your analyses.

-However, the COU time is usually limited.
+However, the CPU time is usually limited.

-If you would like to run REANA workflows directly from GitLab, it is useful to bridge REANA platform and the GItLab platform via OAuth technology.
+If you would like to run REANA workflows directly from GitLab, it is useful to bridge the REANA platform and GitLab via OAuth technology.

 This can be easily achieved from "Your profile" page on REANA user interface: